pytorch/rl/README.md

 We welcome any contribution, should you want to contribute to these new features or any other, lister or not, in the issues section of this repository.

+## Contributing

+Internal collaborations to torchrl are welcome!
+Feel free to fork, submit issues and PRs.
+You can checkout the detailed contribution guide [here](CONTRIBUTING.md).
+As mentioned above, a list of open contributions can be found in [here](https://github.com/pytorch/rl/issues/509).

+Contributors are recommended to install [pre-commit hooks](https://pre-commit.com/) (using `pre-commit install`). pre-commit will check for linting related issues when the code is commited locally.
+You can disable th check by appending `-n` to your commit command: `git commit -m <commit message> -n`

 ## Disclaimer